 What does it take to be and stay successful as a lean innovation coach?
-Aaron Eden talked with award-winning entrepreneur and lean innovation coach George Ankomah this fall for our Entrepreneurial Spirit in the Enterprise Innovation Coach Spotlight series podcast.
+Aaron Eden talked with award-winning entrepreneur and lean innovation coach George Ankomah for our Shift Innovation Coach Spotlight series podcast.
 Here are the highlights of what George had to say.

 Start with the basics: training, communication, fearless self-awareness